esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 # Unit tests (a.k.a. "small tests")

-These are test suites aimed at testing various modules and libraries standalone, without launching a MongooseIM instance.
+These test suites are aimed at testing various modules and libraries standalone, without launching a MongooseIM instance.
-Very useful for developing/debugging libraries.
+They are very useful for developing/debugging libraries.

-Test suites are located in `apps/ejabberd/tests/` directory.
+The test suites are located in `apps/ejabberd/tests/` directory.
-To run all of them, do `./rebar3 ct`; to run just a selected suite, do `./rebar3 ct SUITE=my_selected_SUITE`.
+To run all of them, use `./rebar3 ct`; to run just a selected suite, use `./rebar3 ct SUITE=my_selected_SUITE`.
 Rebar recompiles all the code automatically, there is no need for a separate compilation step.

-If you get no output, means that all tests passed and summary log is stored in ct.log.
+If all the tests pass, you wll get no output and summary log will be available in ct.log.
-If anything fails the summary log is printed out on stdout.
+If any of the tests fail the summary log is printed to stdout.

 Detailed test results in a nice HTML format are saved in
 ```